 - Variety — converted long-grain white rice has a lower GI than brown rice but short-grain white rice has a higher GI than brown rice.

 The GI value represents the type of carbohydrate in a food but says nothing about the amount of carbohydrate typically eaten.
 Portion sizes are still relevant for managing blood glucose and for losing or maintaining weight.

 The GI of a food is different when eaten alone than it is when combined with other foods.
 When eating a high GI food, you can combine it with other low GI foods to balance out the effect on blood glucose levels.

 Many nutritious foods have a higher GI than foods with little nutritional value.
 For example, oatmeal has a higher GI than chocolate.
 Use of the GI needs to be balanced with basic nutrition principles of variety for healthful foods and moderation of foods with few nutrients.

 There is no one diet or meal plan that works for everyone with diabetes.
 The important thing is to follow a meal plan that is tailored to personal preferences and lifestyle and helps achieve goals for blood glucose, cholesterol and triglycerides levels, blood pressure, and weight management.

 Research shows that both the amount and the type of carbohydrate in food affect blood glucose levels.
 Studies also show that the total amount of carbohydrate in food, in general, is a stronger predictor of blood glucose response than the GI.

-Because the type of carbohydrate does have an effect on blood glucose, using the GI may be helpful in "fine-tuning" blood glucose management.
-In other words, combined with carbohydrate counting, it may provide an additional benefit for achieving blood glucose goals for individuals who can and want to put extra effort into monitoring their food choices.
+Because the type of carbohydrate can affect blood glucose, using the GI may be helpful in "fine-tuning" blood glucose management.
+In other words, combined with carbohydrate counting, it may provide an additional benefit for achieving blood glucose goals for individuals who can and want to put extra effort into monitoring their food choices